The Historical Shortfall Scheme

 If you have submitted an application and haven’t yet heard from us, we will be in touch with you shortly.

-If you have not yet applied and feel you have special circumstances that have delayed your application beyond the closing date, please get in touch with the scheme at firstname.lastname@example.org as soon as possible.
+If you have any questions about your application in the meantime, please get in touch with the scheme at firstname.lastname@example.org.

 Independent advisory panel Terms of Reference and consequential loss principles